Kansas Undergraduate Research Days

 - Click on this link to apply.
 The application deadline has been extended to 11:59 PM on Monday, January 16, 2023

 - Applicants will be notified of selection decisions no later than 5:00 PM on Friday, January 20, 2023.

 - A brief abstract written for a general audience; and

 - A brief explanation of how the research impacts and benefits the state of Kansas.

 If you need help writing the abstract, consider visiting the KU Writing Center and/or seek advice from your research mentor(s).
 These abstract examples may be helpful too!

 Yes.
 Many students will be in the middle of a research project in February.
 We encourage these students to present at the event and share with others their research questions, what work has already been accomplished, and what work is yet to be done.

 Yes.
-The Center for Undergraduate Research will host a workshop before the Day at the Capitol to assist students in designing a poster of their research and to prepare them to speak with legislators.
+The Center for Undergraduate Research will host a presentation preparation meeting before the Kansas Undergraduate Research Days event to assist students in designing a poster of their research and to prepare them to present.